Caixin

+Caixin Media (财新传媒 (財新傳媒, New Fortune), pronounced t'sigh-sheen) is a Chinese media group based in Beijing known for business and investigative journalism.

 Structure

 The founder and publisher is Hu Shuli, a former Knight Fellow in journalism at Stanford University, and an honorary doctorate degree recipient from Princeton University.
 Previously, Hu founded Caijing magazine.
 Yang Daming acts as deputy publisher, and Wang Shuo is editor-in-chief.
-The business side is headed by Zhang Lihui as executive president.
+The business side is headed by Zhang Lihui as president.

 The headquarters is in the Sanlitun SOHO (三里屯SOHO) in Chaoyang District, Beijing.
 There are also offices in Xuhui District, Shanghai and Quarry Bay, Hong Kong.

-Products

-Caixin.com

-Caixin.com is a must-read for understanding China's financial and business world, with multimedia products that integrate news, opinion and analysis.
-It offers high-quality and original content 24/7 from an objective and professional perspective.

-Caixin Weekly

-As a leading national weekly catering to political, financial, industrial and academic leaders, Caixin Weekly provides unbiased reporting and insightful, in-depth analysis on financial and business news and current affairs, and chronicles China's ongoing process of reform and opening-up.

-Caixin Video & Audio

-Caixin offers a wide range of professional video and audio programs including general news features, interviews and discussions with public figures in business and finance through internal platforms including Caixin.com and Caixin app and external platforms covering Tencent video, iQIYI and YouTube, etc.